rakudo/rakudo/docs/rakudo-nqp-notes.md

 + formatting code in declarator blocks is not yet handled

 + inconsistent use of the Pod::Block::Para as the leaf parent of all regular text

+Anyone wanting to work on any of the NYI items please coordinate on IRC #perl6-dev to avoid duplicate efforts as most of the items are being worked on in a generally logical order of need and knowledge gained during the process of implementing pod features.